alastairmoody-madeye/Engineering-Ladders/README.md

 4. **Company**: makes an impact on the whole tech organization
 5. **Community**: makes an impact on their community

-## Role Radar
+## Radar

 By bringing together each of the pieces above -
 * System
 * Dimensions
 * Roles
 * Levels

 We can map out the performance profile for every role and level in every system.
-For example, a Software Engineer level 3 has the following performance profile -
+For example, let's says that a level three 3 has the following performance profile -
 * **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
 * **Designs**: designs and implements medium to large size features while reducing the system's tech debt
 * **Supports**: proactively supports other team members and helps them to be successful